EddieHubCommunity/support/README.md

 Imagine the scenario where you are helping a stranger, a friend, or a colleague on Discord / MS Teams / Slack / YouTube, etc. They may have found an old article from 5+ years ago about Docker that is not supported or a Node.js article that isn't supported in Node v14.
 That sort of thing...

 You volunteer to help that person and pair on it.
-You fix it and that makes them super happy.
+You fix it and they get super happy.

 The unfortunate thing about this is that it lacks a write-up on what was used.
 It's important to know the articles that were used for reference purpose.
 This is where a GitHub issue queue comes in.
 That way, folks could Google for somebody with the same problem!